jquense/yup/README.md

 `true` or `false` or a `ValidationError`.
 To make a test async return a promise that resolves `true` or `false` or a `ValidationError`.

-for the `message` argument you can provide a string which is will interpolate certain values if specified using the `${param}` syntax.
+for the `message` argument you can provide a string which will interpolate certain values if specified using the `${param}` syntax.
 By default all test messages are passed a `path` value which is valuable in nested schemas.